 - Delay more Obama era rules pertaining to education including guidelines for states to write and implement standards.

 - According to a June 7, 2018 Disability Scoop article, the Department has “quietly renegotiated” several disability-related civil rights agreements with schools throughout the country.

 Her last testimony to congress doesn’t fill one with hope.
-When asked about her stance and obligation to adhering to special education laws, DeVos gave an ambiguous blanket statement, that she and her department were going to honor the laws and ensure that students with disabilities were protected.
-No plans to do this were given, and little is known if she has better understanding of the role of the federal government in certain educational programs such as special education.
+When asked about her stance and obligation to adhere to special education laws, DeVos gave an ambiguous blanket statement, that she and her department were going to honor the laws and ensure that students with disabilities were protected.
+No plans to do this were given, and little is known if she has a better understanding of the role of the federal government in certain educational programs such as special education.

 After more than a year, DeVos’s education in special education can be best described as incomplete and “with little effort” to complete the process.

 Although her department appears to be honoring some rules, it’s ultimately trying to delay or reverse others.
-In the end, there’s a lot of uncertainty that DeVos and the department she leads will protect the rights of students with disabilities to get a free and appropriate education -- better known as FAPE, a major goal of IDEA.
+In the end, there’s a lot of uncertainty that DeVos and the department she leads will protect the rights of students with disabilities to get a free and appropriate education—better known as FAPE, a major goal of IDEA.
 Then again, it’s doubtful she’s heard of FAPE.

 Update 2019: DeVos Takes Aim at Special Olympics and Special Education